diskoverdata/diskover-docs/source_files/intro_doc_conventions.md

 ## Document Conventions

-Throughout this document, all the lines displayed in a different font, also depending on your OS and/or browser they might be highlighted with a grey background, are designed for users to copy to a clipboard and paste directly into a terminal session:
+Throughout this document, all the lines displayed in a different font are designed for users to copy to a clipboard using the copy icon on the far right and paste directly into a terminal session.
+Depending on your OS and/or browser the codes might also be highlighted with a grey background:

 ```
 code example
 ```

-➡️ Also, all proposed action items are preceded by this icon to guide you along the instructions.
+All proposed action items are preceded by this icon ➡️ in order to better guide you along the instructions.